 - Wash and soak rice for 15 minutes.

 - Heat a pan with ghee.
 Sauté the whole spices.
-Then add the drained rice.
+Then, add the drained rice.
 Sauté well in the ghee.
-Add water, salt.
+Add water, and salt.
 Let it boil.

 - Cover with lid and simmer for 10 minutes.